Street View Willy Fleckhaus House by Max Bill

 About Max Bill

 Max Bill (1908–1994) was a Swiss architect, designer, painter, and sculptor renowned for his contributions to modernism and his multidisciplinary approach.
 A Bauhaus graduate, he studied under prominent figures like Paul Klee and Wassily Kandinsky, which shaped his design philosophy centered around simplicity, functionality, and mathematical precision.
 Bill’s work spanned architecture, industrial design, and typography, and he is celebrated for his ability to integrate form and function seamlessly.
+Notably, his watch designs for Junghans reflect his Bauhaus ideals, embodying minimalist aesthetics, precision, and timeless elegance.
+These watches remain iconic examples of his ability to blend art and utility.

 Notes & Additional Credits